-This guide offers a granular look at the market share of the retail industry in India, decodes complex retail meaning and examples, and analyzes why in store execution is the key differentiator for sustainable growth.
+As we move through 2025–2026, the narrative has shifted from simple availability to hyper-convenience — from general trade Kiranas to 10-minute Q-commerce dark stores.
+This guide offers a comprehensive look at the market size and market share of the retail industry in India, decodes core retail concepts, examines the rise of digital and D2C channels, and analyses why in-store execution remains the key differentiator for sustainable growth.

 1. Decoding Retail: Definitions & Core Concepts